aiven/devportal/docs/products/clickhouse/concepts/plans-pricing.rst

 Pricing model
 -------------

 Aiven for ClickHouse aims to deliver a unified pricing model to simplify cost forecasting.
-The price is all-inclusive and consis of the following charges:
+The price is all-inclusive and consists of the following charges:

 * Virtual machine costs
 * Network costs